Wanna know how to make your WordPress site secure?

 What are the common security threats in WordPress?

 There are a lot of common security holes that WordPress websites can fall into.
 WordPress has a lot of different features and functions, which can make it easy for hackers to break in.
-At least 13,000 WordPress sites are hacked every day, which is about 9 hacks every minute, 390,000 every month, and 4.7 million every year.
+At least 30,000 WordPress sites are hacked every day and 1 in 4 WordPress plugins on popular websites may have vulnerabilities resulting in a security breach.

 The fact that WordPress is easy to use is both a strength and a weakness.
 New users may not take the right security steps because the interface is so simple.